Let’s take a hard look at the “Citi Premier Card.”

-Citi ThankYou Premier Extra Goodies
+Citi Premier Card Extra Goodies

 – No foreign transaction fees

-– Citi Private Pass (access to VIP events)
+– Citi Entertainment (access to VIP events)

 Tip: If you already have a Citi credit card that is part of the ThankYou Rewards program, but it isn’t eligible for transfers to airline partners, becoming a Citi ThankYou Premier cardholder will allow you to combine those points and transfer them out.

-Why I Carry Citi ThankYou Premier
+Why I Carry the Citi Premier Card in My Wallet

-I recently applied for the Citi ThankYou Premier to pay for some of my wedding costs and easily hit the minimum spend.
+I applied for the Citi ThankYou Premier to pay for some of my wedding costs and easily hit the minimum spend.

 It might be enough for us to take a second honeymoon, or perhaps a babymoon in the near future.
-I also thought about applying for the Citi Prestige as well seeing that I have so many wedding costs I can charge, but I held off for now.